Jekplex/AmongUsDriver/README.md

 # Among Us Driver
-A discord bot that allows you to mute and unmute all players really quickly.
+A discord bot for the game Among Us that allows you to mute and unmute all players really quickly.

 # Origin